operator-framework/enhancements/enhancements/sdk-migrate-bundle.md

 1. The bundles we build today are done via `docker` from the project's `Makefile` where users can adapt their image builder to whatever they want.
    Do we want to allow this from the CLI?
+   - if we do build images, we should add image builder flag
+1. What will happen to the existing command in SDK for deploying an operator packagemanifests using OLM?
+Do we still want to support that and will it stay intact?

 ## Summary